geotrev/sri-lock/README.md

 }
 ```

-Using the `module` option will do one main thing to the above config, which is prepend `node_modules/my-node-package` to each path in `resources` only.
+Using the `module` option will do one main thing to the above config, which is prepend `node_modules/my-node-package` to each path in `resources`.
+Worth noting is any `resourceBasePath` you set here will be ignored.

-Note that if you try to use `resourceBasePath`, nothing will happen.
-If you have a non-standard module path, you can leave `module` as `false` and hardcode the path into your `resources`, alternatively.
+In the case of non-standard module paths, you can leave `module` as `false` (or simply exclude the option) and hardcode the path onto your resource paths.
+Alternatively, you can set `resourceBasePath`, i.e. `node_modules/@some-namespace/package-name/`.

 ## Config options